Start of the School Year

 - As you create your works throughout the year, document your thinking, learning, and creative processes.

 - Start capturing digital images of your artworks—students usually take photos or use a scanner.
 Make sure your images meet the requirements and recommendations for digital images.

-- Important: Only select Submit as Final in the AP Digital Portfolio when you’re ready to submit your work as final.
+- Continue working on your 3 portfolio components (Sustained Investigation Images, Written Evidence, Selected Works) in the AP Digital Portfolio.
+You can delete, add, or rearrange images until you submit your work as final.
+Important: Only select Submit as Final in the AP Digital Portfolio when you’re ready to submit your work as final.
 If you submit a portfolio component (Sustained Investigation Images, Written Evidence, Selected Works) as final, the only way to make revisions is if your teacher returns your portfolio component to you through the AP Digital Portfolio.

 - Submit your portfolio components as final by your teacher’s deadline.
-May 5, 8 p.m.
+May 10, 8 p.m.
 ET, is the deadline for students to submit their portfolio components as final to the AP Program through the AP Digital Portfolio.
-However, teachers (or AP coordinators for students not working with a teacher) will set their own deadline before May 5, so they have time to review portfolio component submissions.
+However, teachers (or AP coordinators for students not working with a teacher) will set their own deadline before May 10, so they have time to review portfolio component submissions.

-- By May 5, 8 p.m.
+- By May 10, 8 p.m.
 ET, ensure all 3 of your portfolio components (Sustained Investigation Images, Written Evidence, Selected Works) are submitted as final in the AP Digital Portfolio.
 Only portfolio components submitted as final by this deadline will be scored.